High Yield Ratio Recruitment: What is it?

 1. It can reduce hiring costs

-Yield ratio percentages are not a straightforward representation of the merits of a particular talent acquisition channel, like a good cocktail, it needs mixing in with other metrics to properly assess your overall recruitment effectiveness.
+Yield ratio percentages are not a straightforward representation of the merits of a particular talent acquisition channel.
+Like a good cocktail, they must be mixed with other metrics to assess your overall recruitment effectiveness properly.

-When you use yield ratios correctly, they should be delivering insights to help identify the right talent pools to reach, quicker and cheaper than your competition.
+When you use yield ratios correctly, they should deliver insights to help identify the right talent pools to reach quicker and cheaper than your competition.

 It’s important to note that a high yield ratio is not always a good thing.
-For example, the yield ratio of applicants from agency recruiters making it to the interview stage is very high, but the ratio of those applicants accepting the position could be low.
+For example, the yield ratio of applicants from agency recruiters making it to the interview stage is very high.
+Still, the ratio of those applicants accepting the position could be low.
 Seeing the recruitment process as a funnel can help here.

-High yield ratio recruiting is most useful if your business has a regular intake of new staff.
-If you need to fill 100+ positions annually, then it makes sense to aim for a high yield ratio so that all the positions get filled without having to build an impossibly expensive recruitment funnel.
-This is where personalised candidate selection tools such as ThriveMap can help to make sure that only the most suitable candidates make it into the recruitment process early on.
+High-yield ratio recruiting is most helpful if your business has a regular intake of new staff.
+If you need to fill 100+ positions annually, aiming for a high yield ratio makes sense so that all the positions get filled without having to build an impossibly expensive recruitment funnel.
+This is where personalised candidate selection tools such as ThriveMap can help ensure that only the most suitable candidates make it into the recruitment process early on.

-Side note: At ThriveMap we can help you identify which sourcing channels are most effective in attracting quality candidates, not just quantity.
+Side note: At ThriveMap, we can help you identify which sourcing channels are most effective in attracting quality candidates, not just quantity.
 We can compare your candidate source channel data with our anonymised assessment performance data to see which channels are providing you with the highest-performing candidates.
-This can be especially useful when deciding how to effectively allocate your job advertising budget.
+This can be especially useful when deciding how to allocate your job advertising budget effectively.

 3. It can identify hiring bias and discrimination